How to make a game!

 - The gaming idea and tools could be shared back for provincial use, or as a model for local use in other communities.
 Before you start you might want to check our Padlet that lists some completed and incomplete ideas for games that are in the works.
 Looking for inspiration?
 We have a working Google document for that!

-A Design-Thinking Worksheet for Game Creation in Social Sciences
+Now let’s think about Design-Thinking for Game Creation in Social Sciences

-Above ledger-sized version for group brainstorming: click to open in Google Slides
+Click above for a larger ledger-sized version for group brainstorming: or here to open in Google Slides

 The original impetus for the first games created on this site came out of various Design Thinking workshops offered at LEARN itself.
 Then, recently an article on our blog (The Design Process: The backbone of school Makerspaces) helped to explain the what, why and how of design thinking in the classroom.
 Based on that article, the student tool by Diana Rendina displayed there, and various other references (For example, Design Thinking 101, and 5 Stages in the Design Thinking Process), and keeping in mind the program competencies and the intellectual operations being evaluated, a game-creation strategy and planning tool was developed.
-Below are the basic steps in that document with additional explanations and suggestions:
+Below are the basic steps in that document with additional explanations and suggestions.
+(Oh, and here is a nice new poster from our RECIT friends you can also use on your wall!)

 A familiar concept, you should consider your audience!
 After all, you are making a game for someone to play.
 Think about who is involved: “Who are the players?
 What kind of things would the players like?
 What kind of games will interest them?”
 And, try to make a game to which players can relate.